redpesk-core/sec-lsm-manager/QA/SEC-LSM-MGR.HTC.md

 2. Check that it outputs `error not-recoverable` where expected: for the commands from `id xx` to `uninstall`
-3. Repeat the previous steps but replace the error generation `id x` with errors linked to an other setting: `path / x`, `permission x`, `plug / x /`.
+3. Repeat the previous steps but replace the error generation `id x` with errors linked to another setting: `path / x`, `permission x`, `plug / x /`.

 ### Setting of id properties

 .TEST-CASE SEC-LSM-MGR.HTC-T-SET-ID-PRO

-Check that id property is correctly recorded in the context
+Check that id property is correctly recorded in the context.

 .TYPE integration

 .REQUIRED-BY @SEC-LSM-MGR.HRQ-R-CON-PRO

+.PRECONDITION
 .REQUIRED-BY @SEC-LSM-MGR.PRO-U-VAL-ID-QUE

-.PRECONDITION

 .PROCEDURE